 Menu Item Functionality File Create new items and reports, open and manage predefined reports, queries, and templates, and lists items you have recently worked with.
 Also includes standard File menu entries, such as Print Setup, Print, and Exit.
-Edit Copy and paste text and graphics from one place to another.
-Contents change according to which window is active within TrackRecord.
+Edit Copy and paste text and graphs from one place to another.
+Availability depends upon which window is active within Track- Record.
 Administrator (Displayed only if you log in with Administrator access).
 Create users and user groups, edit data types and user defaults, and import and export data and type descriptions.